TF-GridNet: Making Time-Frequency Domain Models Great Again for Monaural Speaker Separation: Introduction

 \section{Introduction}

 Dramatic progress has been made in monaural talker-independent speaker separation since the invention of deep clustering~\cite{Hershey2016} and permutation invariant training (PIT)~\cite{Kolbak2017}.
-Early studies train DNNs to perform separation in the magnitude domain, with or without using magnitude-based phase reconstruction~\cite{Isik2016, Wang2018AlternativeObejectives, WZQe2eMISI2018, Wang2019Trigonometric}.
+Early studies train DNNs to perform separation in the magnitude domain, with or without using magnitude-based phase reconstruction~\cite{Isik2016, Wang2018AlternativeObejectives, WZQe2eMISI2018, Wang2018i, Wang2019Trigonometric}.
 Subsequent studies perform separation in the complex T-F domain through complex ratio masking~\cite{Liu2019DeepCASA} or in the time domain through the encoder-separator-decoder scheme proposed in TasNet~\cite{Luo2017TasNet, Luo2018TasNetRealTime, Luo2019}.
-Since 2019, TasNet and its variants~\cite{Luo2019, Lam2020MBT, Shi2019FurcaNeXt, Tzinis2020, Luo2020, Nachmani2020, Chen2020DPTnet, Zhu2021, Subakan2021, Lam2021, Zeghidour2020, Qian2022, Rixen2022}, which feature learned encoder and decoder operating on very short windows of signals, have gradually become the most popular and dominant approach for speaker separation in anechoic conditions, largely due to its strong performance and advanced DNN architectures designed for end-to-end optimization.
-Their performance on WSJ0-2mix~\cite{Hershey2016}, the de-facto benchmark dataset for speaker separation in anechoic conditions, has reached, in a recent study~\cite{Rixen2022}, an impressive 22.0 dB SI-SDRi.
+Since 2019, TasNet and its variants~\cite{Luo2019, Lam2020MBT, Shi2019FurcaNeXt, Tzinis2020, Luo2020, Nachmani2020, Chen2020DPTnet, Zhu2021, Subakan2021, Lam2021, Zeghidour2020, Qian2022, Rixen2022}, which feature learned encoder and decoder operating on very short windows of signals, have gradually become the most popular and dominant approach for speaker separation in anechoic conditions, largely due to their strong performance and advanced DNN architectures designed for end-to-end optimization.
+Their performance on WSJ0-2mix~\cite{Hershey2016}, the de-facto benchmark dataset for speaker separation in anechoic conditions, has reached an impressive 22.1 dB SI-SDRi in a recent study~\cite{Rixen2022QDPN}.